kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 open a window is if there's already a window, so since we know there's not already a window, we'll be fine.

+Also, I'm using 2 spaces per tab level.
+The "rust standard" is the more usual 4-spaces, but I just use 2 because I usually seem to end up with a lot of brace levels.

 ```rust
     // Main loop
     let mut running = true;